code4romania/catalog-avere-api/README.md

 ## Contributing
 - Fork the main repo `code4romania/avere`;
+- Choose an issue you want to work on and assign it to yourself;
 - Create a feature branch named using the format `{issue_number}-{short_descriptive_name}`.
 For example `5-landing-page`;
-- Send a pull requests with your work.
+- Send a pull request with your work.

 ## Development